btn0s/strella/docs/PRD.md

 Child components can emit events using `EmitEventNode`, which are captured in the parent graph via `EventTriggerNode`.
 This creates a clean and declarative flow of interaction across nested components.

-Opportunity: In the future, consider adding support for named layout “slots” to enable advanced compositional patterns similar to React’s `children` and named props.
+Opportunity: In the future, consider adding support for named layout "slots" to enable advanced compositional patterns similar to React's `children` and named props.
 Not needed now, but it will matter as users define deeply reusable UI pieces.

 ---